aditya2994/TDSP_Zippy/Docs/Model/FinalReport.md

 # Final Model Report
-_Report describing the final model to be delivered - typically comprised of one or more of the models built during the life of the project_
+This is the final report describing the final model to be delivered - typically comprised of one or more of the models built during the life of the project.

 ## Analytic Approach
 * What is target definition
+The t
 * What are inputs (description)
 * What kind of model was built?